- Obtaining a visa for the Netherlands

-Only people from the EU and a number of non EU countries can travel to the Netherlands.
-If you come from another non EU country you can only enter the Netherlands if you have a valid residence permit, an entry visa MVV, or approval letter, or if you are a person with an essential function or need.
+Only people from the EU and a number of non-EU countries can travel freely to the Netherlands.
+If you come from another non-EU country you can only enter the Netherlands if you have a valid residence permit, an entry visa MVV, or an approval letter, or if you are a person with an essential function or need.

-However, please note that MVV visa collection at the embassy or consulate might not be possible as the moment, as they currently provide limited to no services due to COVID-19.
+However, please note that MVV visa collection at the embassy or consulate might be restricted for the moment, as they currently provide limited services due to COVID-19.

 You can check on the web page of the embassy or consulate whether it is possible to visit the Dutch embassies and consulates for visa collection.